Jump to content

 Siren rehearsal in Mainz

 The functionality of the siren systems in the city area is checked regularly.
-The next test activation will take place as part of the nationwide warning day on March 12 at 10 am, followed by the all-clear at 10:45 am.
+The next test activation will take place as part of the nationwide warning day on September 10, 2026, probably at 11 a.m.

 Nationwide warning day

-The aim of the warning day is to inform and raise awareness among people in Germany about public warnings.
-To this end, a warning text will be sent via the federal government's modular warning system (MoWaS) at 10 a.m. on that day.
-The message will then appear automatically in warning apps and on digital billboards, for example.
-In addition, the so-called "cell broadcast" will also be used, which sends messages to cell phones without the need to install special warning apps.
-The state capital of Mainz will activate its sirens at around 10 a.m. with the "public warning" signal (a one-minute, rising and falling wailing tone).
-At around 10:45 a.m., the "all-clear" siren signal (a one-minute, steady tone) will follow.
-The all-clear will also be issued via the apps.
-New: From now on, the all-clear will also be issued via cell broadcast, but without a signal tone.
+The goal of Warning Day is to inform and raise awareness among people in Germany about the public warning system.
+To this end, a warning message will be sent at 10 a.m. on this day via the federal government’s Modular Warning System (MoWaS).
+This will cause the message to appear automatically in warning apps and on digital billboards, for example.
+In addition, the so-called "cell broadcast" will be used, which sends messages to cell phones without requiring special warning apps to be installed.
+The state capital of Mainz will sound its sirens around 11 a.m. with the "public warning" signal (a one-minute, rising and falling wailing tone).
+At approximately 11:45 a.m., the siren signal "All Clear" (a one-minute, steady tone) will follow.
+The all-clear is also issued via the apps.
+The all-clear is also transmitted via cell broadcast, but without an audible signal.

 Sirens in Mainz